Universal Design of Instruction Examples

 - Create an environment that respects and values diversity.
 Put a statement on your syllabus inviting students to meet with you to discuss disability-related accommodations and other learning needs.

 - Ensure that all classrooms labs and fieldwork are in locations accessible to individuals with a wide range of physical abilities and disabilities.

 - Use multiple modes to deliver content (including lecture, discussion, hands-on activities, Internet-based interaction, and fieldwork).

-- Provide printed or Web-based materials which summarize content that is delivered orally.
+- Provide printed or web-based materials, which summarize content that is delivered orally.

 - Face the class and speak clearly.

-- Use captioned videotapes.
+- Use captioned videos.